XReaper95/POEMods/README.md

 ## Description

-This is a personal collection of mods that I created for Pillars of Eternity (1, not Deadfire) game, and expansions.
+This is a personal collection of mods that I created for Pillars of Eternity game (1, not Deadfire) and its expansions.

 ## Installation